Stocks and shares Junior ISA

 Yes.
 The value of investments can go down as well as up, and your child may get back less than invested.
 Diversification and long-term investing help manage risk but do not eliminate it.

-Freetrade won’t charge any commission fees, holding fees, or account fees for investing in a JISA.
+Freetrade doesn’t charge any commission fees, holding fees, or account fees for investing in a JISA.
 The JISA is available on all Freetrade plans, including our free Basic plan.

 If you choose to invest in non-GBP instruments, you’ll pay an FX fee of 0.99% on Freetrade’s Basic plan.
 If you think you’ll make a lot of international trades and you want to pay lower FX fees, you can choose to subscribe to the Standard or Plus plan.

 Yes!
-You’ll be able to transfer a JISA from another provider into Freetrade’s Junior ISA.
+You can transfer a JISA from another provider into Freetrade’s Junior ISA.
 You can transfer as cash or as investments.
 If you’re transferring a stocks and shares JISA, you must transfer it in full.
 If you’re transferring a cash JISA, you can choose to transfer it in full (full transfer), or just a portion of it (partial transfer).

 And transfers don’t use up any of the annual allowance.